circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 `deploy` uses the same configuration map and semantics as [`run`](#run) step.
 Jobs may have more than one `deploy` step.

-In general `deploy` step behaves just like `run` with one exception - in a job with `parallelism`, the `deploy` step will only be executed by node #0 and only if all nodes succeed.
+In general `deploy` step behaves just like `run` with two exceptions:

+- In a job with `parallelism`, the `deploy` step will only be executed by node #0 and only if all nodes succeed.
 Nodes other than #0 will skip this step.
+- In a job that runs with SSH, the `deploy` step will not execute, and the following action will show instead:
+  > **skipping deploy**
+  > Running in SSH mode.
+Avoid deploying.

 ###### Example